SchubertP/sbmlxdf/docs/tutorial.rst

 Python programmers might require access to SBML data.
-Going through the pains of interacting directly with **libsbml** can be avoided. sbmlxdf provides access to SBML model data on the level of pandas DataFrames.
+Going through the pains of interacting directly with **libsbml** can be avoided. sbmlxdf provides access to SBML model data on the level of pandas dataframes.
-You can extact SBML components and attributes, e.g. for use in your optimiztion code. ``kineticLaws`` and other mathematical constucts can be converted to Python functions, e.g. for ODE analysis.
+You can extract SBML components and attributes, e.g. for use in your optimization code. ``kineticLaws`` and other mathematical constructs can be converted to Python functions, e.g. for ODE analysis.

 To access SBML data, import a model and convert it to a set of dataframes: